 Our choice to homeschool has been predetermined many years ago.
-I’ve spent hours meditating over this decision, thinking of the best ways to implement Montessori approach and self-directed learning in the home environment.
-I have to say, only this year after my daughter turned 5, I realised that this is exactly what I was dreaming about and even more.
-Homeschooling has become such an important part of me, as a mum, my place to escape for a short period of time three days a week from all other responsibilities and enjoy one-on-one time with my children.
+I’ve spent hours meditating on this decision, thinking of the best ways to implement Montessori approach and self-directed learning in the home environment.
+I have to say, only this year after my daughter turned 5, I realised that this is precisely what I was dreaming about and even more.
+Homeschooling has become such an essential part of me, as a mum, my place to escape for a short period three days a week from all other responsibilities and enjoy one-on-one time with my children.
 I love the creative side of it – preparation of activities, being able to observe and connect with children, understand their passion and watch them be, develop, learn, explore.
-I found it very hard to truly connect on daily basis when attending to other things – working from home or doing house chores.
-However, when we are together in that common space, when our thoughts and focus are all centered, we in fact are together.
+I found it very hard to truly connect on the daily basis when attending to other things – working from home or doing house chores.
+However, when we are together in that shared space when our thoughts and focus are all centred, we, in fact, are together.

 Below are a few snippets of some of the activities we’ve done with my 5yo daughter.
-I try to cover as many areas as possible but we are never in a rush.
-I feel that it is still very important for the child to have plenty of time for playing, reading, listening to the stories.
+I try to cover as many areas as possible, but we are never in a rush.
+I feel that it is still essential for the child to have plenty of time for playing, reading, listening to the stories.
 I aim to create as many opportunities for open-ended play as possible.
-To balance out time we spend at home she has music and swimming lesson, and attends local forest school.
+To balance out time we spend at home she has music and swimming lesson and attends local forest school.

 Montessori classroom structure is reflected in our home environment which helps to organise and plan learning process.
-Main areas we focus on are Practical Life, Fine Motor, Language, Math, Geography, Science and Art.
+Primary areas we focus on are Practical Life, Fine Motor, Language, Math, Geography, Science and Art.

 Work with Montessori Ribbon Tying Dressing Frame.

-Reading practise using Montessori Nature printable cards – Rhyming Words – Montessori Pink, Blue and Green Series.
+Reading practice using Montessori Nature printable cards – Rhyming Words – Montessori Pink, Blue and Green Series.

 One-to-one correspondence activity – identifying missing number.